 - Tell the child that they now have a Yellow Card and move his/her name down the behaviour chart in class.
 The Yellow Card must be recorded on CPOMS.
-Tell the child will miss their next morning break.
-During this time, the child will complete a KS2 Reflection Sheet. - Remind child of desired behaviour ('When you come back I need you to sit smartly, look and listen.) - Give a warning that they will have time-out from class.
+Tell the child will miss part of their next morning break.
+During this time, the child will discuss their behaviour with a member of SLT. - Remind child of desired behaviour ('When you come back I need you to sit smartly, look and listen.) - Give a warning that they will have time-out from class.
 This may be done between issuing a Yellow Card and requesting SLT involvement ('If your behaviour does not improve, you will need to see Ms Naylor/Mr Webster and may receive a Red Card'). - If a Yellow Card is needed frequently for a child, the teacher should involve SLT and contact parents.